liang3zy22/scala/spec/08-pattern-matching.md

     irrefutable for ´T_i´.
 1.  ´p´ is an extractor pattern for which the extractor type is `Some[´T´]` for some type ´T´
-1.  ´p´ is an extractor pattern for which the extractor types `isEmpty` method is the singleton type `false`
+1.  ´p´ is an extractor pattern for which the extractor type's `isEmpty` method is the singleton type `false`
 1.  ´p´ is an extractor pattern for which the return type is the singleton type `true`